Understanding the Equity Risk Premium in Investing

-If you want to make sharper investment choices, you must understand 'Equity Risk Premium.'
+If you want to make smarter investment choices, you must understand 'Equity Risk Premium.'

 This might sound like finance jargon or only about investing in equities, but it's not as complex or only about equities as you think.